p2docs/p2docs.github.io/page/hubmem.md

 # Hub Memory
 <iframe class="float-right" src="diagram-eggbeater.html" style="border:none;width:400px;max-width:100%;aspect-ratio:400/500"></iframe>

-**TODO: I suck at writing these**

 The Propeller 2 features 512 kiB of "Hub RAM" that is shared between all cogs.
 The architecture allows for up to 1024 kiB, but this additional space is unused in the current chip.
 Hub RAM is addressed in bytes, but an entire long (4 aligned bytes) can be read or written at once.
+All larger-than-byte memory operations are little-endian.

 To facilitate the sharing of the memory, a round-robin access scheme is used.
 On each cycle, each cog has the potential to access a different "slice" of memory, consisting of all addresses where `(A>>2)&7 == N`.
 On the following cycle, the access windows "rotate" and each cog has access to the logically following slice.

+**TODO: I suck at writing these**

 ## Block Transfers
 {:.anchor}